SoftVarE-Group/d-dnnf-reasoner/README.md

 ## Pre-built

 You can use pre-built binaries for Linux, macOS or Windows.
-There are two flavours for each target, one with the d4 compiler included and one without.
 Builds for the latest release are attached as assets for each [release][releases].

-Using the variant without d4 is straight forward, there are no external dependencies.
-The variant with d4 has some dynamic dependencies which need to be set up.
-Please see the README inside the release folder for details.

-On (Linux) systems with an older glibc, the d4 variant might not work.
-In this case, there is also the portable variant which is a self-extracting archive with everything bundled in one binary.

 ### Nix